-Drawing from the research of Carol Dweck (2006, 2012), the ability to harness the power of the word "Yet" (the time between now and the future) to compensate for the negative associations with immediate failure, is one of the first steps we can take to help us develop our sense of personal growth and achievement potential.
+Drawing from the research by Carol Dweck (2006, 2012), the ability to harness the power of the word "Yet" (the time between now and the future) to compensate for the negative associations with immediate failure, is one of the first steps students can take to develop a sense of personal growth and achievement potential.
 Being able to disassociate oneself from the "tyranny of now" is a learned skill that manifests itself through one's own mindset.
-She has demonstrated through her research that increased learning can be achieved through one's ability to develop a growth mindset instead of a fixed mindset.
-Focusing on a growth mindset results in the positive inclusion of failure in the larger picture of learning rather than the immediate need for instant academic success.
-The second step in transforming students for best-practice success is encouraging students to have stamina in order to achieve the long-term goals that lay ahead.
+Dweck has demonstrated through her research that increased learning can be achieved through one's ability to develop a growth mindset instead of a fixed mindset.
+By focusing on a growth mindset, students can accept the positive inclusion of failure in the larger picture of learning, rather than the immediate need for instant academic success.
+The second step in transforming students for best-practice success is encouraging students to have stamina in order to achieve long-term goals.

-Walter Mischel (1965) inspired the mindset theories of Dweck by bringing to life the complexities of delayed gratification through his classic marshmallow study.
+Walter Mischel (1965) inspired Dweck's mindset theories by bringing to life the complexities of delayed gratification through his classic marshmallow study.
 Stating the positive benefits of waiting longer for rewards, Mischel's subjects demonstrated how perseverance could be enhanced by presenting the material in a variety of ways to students depending on their own personal mindsets.
 Once the goal of the subject was determined (to either eat one marshmallow now or wait longer for two) the study showed the mental and emotional turmoil one might experience while trying to achieve success.
-Getting students to become passionate about achieving their goals through grit is the final step to positioning students for further success.
+Muenks, et al. (2017) suggests that "perseverance of effort is more strongly associated with motivation and achievement than is consistency of interests."
+Getting students to become passionate about achieving their goals, not just focus on their interests, through grit is the final step to positioning students for further success.

 In her book, GRIT (2017), Angela Duckwork places part of the blame on students for their failure to learn.
-In fact, she stresses that "what really drives success is not "genius" but a unique combination of passion and long-term perseverance," which she terms grit. students might possess all of the resources and mental capacity needed to achieve their goals, but if they are unable to stay the course throughout the length of the challenge, the sacrifice of an easy "A" will be substituted for the more rewarding promise of long-term retention and development.
-As we grow into adulthood, we may realize that grit may be enhanced by the rewards given to us through advances in our professional and/or personal lives.
-Martin E. P. Seligman alluded to the notion that grit can increase over time by stating that those over 65 have more grit than those younger than them (2011).
-This paper introduces one learning module in which we can prime students to jumpstart the process of increasing grit in college students so that they can achieve more over their lifetime.
+In fact, she stresses that "what really drives success is not "genius" but a unique combination of passion and long-term perseverance," which she terms grit.
+Students might possess all of the resources and mental capacity needed to achieve their goals, but if they are unable to stay the course throughout the length of the challenge, the sacrifice of an easy "A" will be substituted for the more rewarding promise of long-term retention and development.
+"College students are likely to have a large and diverse set of long-term goals in addition to academic success" (Wolters, & Hussain, 2014, p.
+308).
+As they grow into adulthood, they may realize that grit may be enhanced by the rewards given to us through advances in our professional and/or personal lives.
+Martin E. P. Seligman alluded to the notion that grit can increase over time by stating that those over 65 have more grit than those younger (2011).
+According to research conducted in 2017, Hodge and colleagues surmised that "a person with higher grit is more likely to have higher engagement, and that engagement leads to greater academic productivity".
+This paper introduces one learning module in which we can prime students to jumpstart the process of increasing grit in college students so they can achieve more success over their lifetime.

-PRIMING STUDENTS FOR INCREASING THEIR GRIT
+PRIMING STUDENTS TO INCREASE THEIR GRIT